keithmburu/courses/2019-ai/programming2.1.md

     For example:
         `x_train /= 255`
  2. Replace a linear activation function with a soft ('logistic', 'softmax', etc.) function or some other one, such as ReLU.
 You can find more in the Keras documentation.
 Why might this help?
- 3. Change the learning rate.
+ 3. Change the learning rate, loss function, batch size, etc.
- 4. Change the loss function.
  5. (For the adventurous) Add more layers or dropout.

 Write and submit a **short** report -- a table would be useful -- showing how various modifications affected your accuracy and why you think that this is.